lumi-a/masters-thesis/thesis.typ

     π_Opt (X) ≔ #draw-gasoline.typeset-permutation(opt-permutation, deliveries),
   $
   #figure(
-    draw-gasoline.draw-permutation(opt-permutation, deliveries, production),
+    draw-gasoline.draw-permutation(opt-permutation, deliveries, production, weekdays: true),
     kind: image,
     gap: 1.5em,
     caption: [The (cyclical) state of the warehouse across the week for permutation $π_Opt$.], )
-  Here, the peak-capacity of the warehouse is only $10$ for both flour and sugar, so $π_Opt$ is a better choice than $π$ regardless of the tradeoff between the cost of flour-warehouse space and sugar-warehouse space.
+  Here, the peak-capacity of the warehouse is only $10$ for both flour and sugar, so $π_Opt$ is a better choice than $π$ regardless of the tradeoff between the cost of flour-warehouse and sugar-warehouse.

   For a different visualisation, we can trace the state of the warehouse in phase-space: